moirahartigan/Ms1-Schools-Out-Childcare/README.md

     * [unsplash](https://unsplash.com)
     * [pexels](https://www.pexels.com)
     * [pixabay](https://pixabay.com/)
- * The site logo image was designed by myself Moira Hartigan wih the use of [Free Logo Maker](https://logomakr.com/)
+ * The site logo image was designed by myself Moira Hartigan with the use of [Free Logo Maker](https://logomakr.com/)

 ### Acknowledgements
 * I would like to thank the Slack Community for their endless support.